gtiosclub/gtios.club/tutorials/calculator/part2.md

 ---
+layout: tutorial_pages
+part: 2
-title: Part 2 - Getting the hang of Interface Builder
+title: Getting the hang of Interface Builder
-permalink: calculator-part2.html
+permalink: /calculator-part-2/
-sidebar: tutorials
 ---

 **Interface Builder** is Xcode's GUI editor.
 For most projects, the interface is contained in the `Main.storyboard` file.
 Open it up and have a look around.